 This guide provides an overview of the Nano exhibition created by the NISE Network.
 The April 2015 document describes the exhibition and summarizes the unique dissemination model of distributing 93 copies of this small footprint mini-exhibition to locations throughout the United States.
 The guide content focuses on STEM learning and engagement, best practices in exhibition design, and impacts on museum audiences.

 This series of films is part of the NISE Network's "Team-Based Inquiry" professional development package.
 TBI is an approach to empowering professionals to get the data they need, when they need it, in order to improve their products and practices and create successful educational experiences.
 These materials were designed to support museum practitioners in learning about and using TBI in their own institutions and practice.

-The NISE Network program evaluation tools package includes guidelines and templates to facilitate in program evaluation
+The NISE Network program evaluation tools include guidelines and templates to facilitate program evaluation.

-This document outlines general guidelines for collecting and handling Team Based Inquiry (TBI) data.
-The guide was created for the NISE Network's Institutional Review Board (IRB) protocol as a part of the Human Subjects Research training for NISE Net partners.
+The NISE Net Guidelines for Collecting and Handling Data document outlines general guidelines for collecting and handling Team Based Inquiry (TBI) data.
+The guide was created for the NISE Network's 2012 Institutional Review Board (IRB) protocol as a part of the Human Subjects Research training for NISE Net partners.